 Example 5: Turnkey

-This landing page example sends a direct message to luxury vacation property renters by inviting them to enter their search criteria.
-This then directs the site visitor to results where they can explore the rental listings that fit their criteria.
+This landing page example from Turnkey sends a direct message to luxury vacation property renters by inviting them to enter their search criteria.
+This then directs the site visitor to results where they can explore the rental listings that fit their vacation home preferences.

 It’s worth noting that for vacation rentals, they added a search criteria section that specifies the time period in which the individual is traveling to help narrow down their search for available results.
 This improves search result quality for the site visitor and avoids unnecessary disappointment should the visitor be interested in a property only to find out it’s unavailable during their desired vacation time.